MirrorNetworking/Mirror/doc/Articles/Guides/Serialization.md

 This page goes into depth about Serialization, for the basics see [DataTypes](DataTypes.md).

-Mirror creates Serialize and Deserialize functions for types using Weaver.
+MirrorNG creates Serialize and Deserialize functions for types using Weaver.
 Weaver edits dll after unity compiles them using Mono.Cecil.
 This allows mirror to have a lot of complex features like SyncVar, ClientRpc and Message  Serialization without the user needed to manually set everything up.

 ## Rules and tips